Take Your Music and Songwriting to the Next Level: Converting Audio to MIDI

 While we have been talking about converting audio drum tracks to MIDI drum tracks, it’s certainly not a stretch to experiment using the newly-created MIDI rhythms in an entirely different context.
 Another option might be to have a non-drum instrument (you know, those things that produce melodies) use the extracted MIDI groove.
 You’ll quickly find the results may be beautiful or nonsensical.
 But, in most cases, you will want to adjust the MIDI notes to create a truly melodic and musical phrase.
 But, the best part of this application of transforming audio drum loops to MIDI information is that the groove’s timing and feel are intact.

 As they say, there’s always more than one way to skin the proverbial cat.
-Whether you use the native capabilities of the DAW you’re using, duplicating loops to apply EQ, gates, or transient designers, or a third-party option, exporting MIDI from audio can breathe new life into your existing drum loops.
-Use the new tracks on their own or blended with the original, a little tweaking can go a long way towards reaching the right sound and groove perfect for your songwriting.
+Whether you use the native capabilities of the DAW you’re using, duplicating loops to apply EQ, gates, or transient designers, or a third-party option, exporting MIDI from audio can breathe new life into your existing live, acoustic drum loops.
+Use the new tracks on their own or blended with the original.
+A little tweaking can go a long way towards reaching the right sound and groove perfect for your songwriting.